-Not the lofty, high-minded stuff I had in mind when I first started homeschooling eleven years ago (like memorizing every constellation, university level calculus, SAT essay perfection…this list could travel to infinity and beyond.)
+Not the lofty, high-minded stuff I planned when I first began homeschooling thirteen years ago (like memorizing every constellation, familiarizing ourselves with university level calculus, practicing with SAT essay practice tests.)

-Now that I have a couple kids venturing into their independent lives, I am seeing what’s important from the other side.
+Now that I have a daughter entering her second year university and my second daughter finishing her final year of high school, I am seeing what’s important from the other side.

 The most important thing I can do for them isn’t…

 a. doing anything for them.
 It’s usually stepping aside, letting them figure stuff out for themselves.
-And that figuring out can look awful messy sometimes.
-And sometimes I am in awe of how capable they are.
+That figuring out stuff can look messy sometimes.
+But sometimes I am in awe of how capable they are.